 16 Best Churches in Florence

 Here are my picks for the best and most beautiful churches to visit in Florence.
-Some of these sweet little gems are hiding in plain sight.
+I tell you everything to see inside each church.

 1. Florence Cathedral | Santa Maria del Fiore